tomeir2105/nginx-pod-task/README.md

 ## What i learned in this task
 - using pv and pvc for creating a shared folder in the pod (PersistentVolume and PersistentVolumeClaim)
-- how to use configMap
+- how to use and setup configMap to work in the pod
-- what are replicas and how to use them
+- what are pod replicas and how to use them
-- how to expose a port from the pod to the world
+- how to expose a port from the pod to the world using service
 - how to apply the pod yaml with multi configurations and wait for the pods to load
 - using rollout restart (no need to delete pods...)